alvarorland/CreditRiskCapstone2021/README.md

-Credit Card Fraud Detection
+Credit Card Defaulting Potential

-This fraud detection problem involves modeling past credit card transactions with the knowledge of the ones that turned out to be fraud.
-The model is then used to identify whether a new transaction is fraudulent or not.
+This default detection problem involves modeling past credit card loans with the knowledge of the ones that were defaulted on.
+The model is then used to identify whether a new borrower will default or not.